Skip to main content

 Avoiding Vampire Power

-Vampire power is the electricity electronics use when plugged in but not in use, costing about $165 year.
-Unplug devices with standby mode and use a smart power strip for convenience.
-This is crucial when on vacation as devices in standby mode can consume a lot of vampire power for an extended period.
+Vampire power is the electricity electronics use when they are plugged in but not in use, which can be as much as 20 percent of a home’s energy usage.
+Unplug devices with this standby mode and consider using a smart power strip for convenience.
+This is crucial when on vacation as devices can consume a lot of vampire power for an extended period.

 For More Information

-To learn more about how you can make simple changes to lower your utility bills, please visit www.occ.ohio.gov.
+To learn more about how to make simple changes to lower utility bills, please visit www.occ.ohio.gov.